oracle-livelabs/apex/ai-vision-lab/5-improve-ux/5-improve-ux.md

     ![System dock](images/view-shortcut.png " ")

 **Note:**
-- View the compatibility matrix for the **Screenshots**: https://apex.oracle.com/pls/apex/r/apex_pm/apex-pwa-reference/installation
+- View the compatibility matrix for the **Screenshots** [here](https://apex.oracle.com/pls/apex/r/apex_pm/apex-pwa-reference/installation)
-- View the compatibility matrix for the **Shortcuts**: https://apex.oracle.com/pls/apex/r/apex_pm/apex-pwa-reference/app-icon
+- View the compatibility matrix for the **Shortcuts** [here](https://apex.oracle.com/pls/apex/r/apex_pm/apex-pwa-reference/app-icon)

+## Summary
+In this lab, you learnt to enhance the Social Media app with mobile features such as Cropping and Sharing Images, Push Notifications, and add the latest pwa features like Shortcuts and Screenshots.

+## Acknowledgments
+- **Author** - Apoorva Srinivas, Senior Product Manager
+- **Co-Author** - Toufiq Mohammed, Senior Product Manager
+- **Last Updated By/Date** - Apoorva Srinivas, Senior Product Manager, December 2023